dc713/dc713-website/README.md

 - Run `gulp serve:dist` to preview the production build

 NOTE: If you forget to `gulp serve` and do a `bower install --save <package>` then wiredep won't automagically add the dependencies where they belong.
 To fix that, simply run `gulp wiredep` to patch things up.

+### Continuous Integration

+We use [Travis CI](https://www.travis-ci.org) for our continuous integration server.
+It will build, run applicable tests, and automagically deploy from the `master` branch.